JurajNyiri/HomeAssistant-Atrea/README.md

 Custom component - climate platform - for Atrea ventilation units for Home Assistant

+## Installation using HACS

+HACS is a community store for Home Assistant.
+You can install [HACS](https://github.com/custom-components/hacs) and then install Atrea from the HACS store.

 ## Installation:

 1. In your Home Assistant instance, create directory `/custom_components/atrea` in your `/config` directory.